Grand Lodge of New York: Grand Lodge buildings: 1826–1856, 1870–1909 and 1909–present

-Other Lodge Buildings in Manhattan

-Although today all Grand Lodge of New York lodges in Manhattan meet at the Grand Lodge Building, this was not always the case and is likely a consequence of the high property taxes in New York City.
-One former Masonic lodge building at 15th Street, home to a number of German-speaking Masonic lodges, is now in use by Friend's Seminary.
-In addition the Prince Hall Masonic Temple located at 155th Street first served as the Masonic Temple for the William McKinley Lodge.

-Noteworthy Lodges
+Notable lodges

-St. John's Lodge, chartered in 1757, is the oldest operating Lodge under the jurisdiction of the Grand Lodge of New York.
+St. John's Lodge No. 1, chartered on December 5, 1757, is the oldest operating Lodge under the jurisdiction of the Grand Lodge of New York.
 St. John's Lodge is the custodian of what is now known as the George Washington Inaugural Bible.
 On April 30, 1789, it was upon this Bible that George Washington took his oath of office as the first president of the United States.
 In 2009, the Lodge formed a registered public charity for the purpose of preserving, maintaining and restoring the George Washington Inaugural Bible.
 In 2014, the St. John's Lodge No. 1 Foundation, Inc. received recognition as an IRS 501(c)3.

-Holland Lodge No. 8 was founded in 1787 and originally conducted ritual in the Dutch language.
-It is the largest lodge by membership currently in the Grand Lodge of New York, and was the lodge in which Franklin Delano Roosevelt took his Masonic degrees.

-Community and charity
+Warren Lodge No. 32 has the distinction of being the New York's only remaining Full Moon Lodge, whereby its monthly meeting date is the "Thursday before every full moon", rather than on a set calendar day.

+Charity

 The Grand Lodge of New York has a long history of supporting charitable causes.
 Among the organizations that are rooted in its charitable endeavors are, the Masonic Medical Research Institute, Acacia Village and Masonic Home in Utica; the Chancellor Robert R. Livingston Library and Museum in New York and Utica; the Masonic Youth Camp at Camp Turk in Woodgate; the DeWint House at Tappan and its many charitable activities of its annual Brotherhood Fund Drive.
 The Grand Lodge sponsors drug and alcohol awareness programs in schools, and gives thousands of dollars a day to worthy charities around the State.

+Relationships with other Masonic organizations

 The Masonic youth group Organization of Triangles, Inc., was founded in New York in 1925.